 Any high school student enrolled in grades ten, eleven, or twelve who has received permission from his or her school administrator, has a 3.0 GPA and meets any course placement or pre-requisite guidelines is eligible for enrollment in a Mayville State dual credit course.
 To enroll in ENGL 110 College Composition I, an ACT English sub-test score of 18 is required.
 To enroll in MATH 103 College Algebra, an ACT Mathematics sub-test score of 21 is required.
 Additional placement information can be found here.

-Students who do not meet the required minimum 3.0 GPA may be allowed to take dual credit courses with special permission.
+Students who do not meet the required minimum 3.0 GPA may be allowed to take dual credit courses (other than dual credit MATH or ENGL) with special permission.
 Please use this Special Permission Form to request special consideration for enrolling in dual credit.
 High school counselors and teachers may advise students regarding their academic readiness to participate in dual credit courses, and only those students who are academically ready should enroll in a dual credit course.

 Dual credit scholarship program